thestarlab/Bayesian_SDM_MC/README.md

 3. Interactive Visualization

 File: MC.html
-An interactive web interface for exploring the estimated Mormon cricket distribution maps from 2002–2020 across Wyoming (WY), Nevada (NV), and Idaho (ID).
+The code of an interactive web interface for exploring the estimated Mormon cricket distribution maps from 2002–2020 across Wyoming (WY), Nevada (NV), and Idaho (ID).
+To view the maps, using the link: https://www.spatstat.com/Bayesian_SDM_MC/MC.html

 4. Data Release